 This UNESCO World Heritage Site is among Alberta’s greatest historical treasures, and one of the world’s biggest, oldest and best preserved buffalo jumps.
 The exhibition site details how the Blackfoot Bands used the area for buffalo hunting and the work of archaeologists to preserve it, making this one of the more educational weekend road trips from Calgary.

-There are also hiking trails where guides point out things like native plant uses and how the Indigenous people were able to live off the land, and youth activities including tipi building.
+There are also hiking trails where guides point out things like native plant uses and how the Indigenous people were able to live off the land, and youth activities include tipi building.

 Kananaskis: 1 hour drive from Calgary